+8.3.8 Bylaws, Rules and Regulations, and Policies Review

-- 8.3.8 Bylaws review - a.
-Conduct periodic review of the Medical Staff bylaw, rules, regulations, and policies; and - b.
-Submit written recommendations to the MEC and to the Board for amendments to the Medical Staff bylaws, rules, regulations, and policies. - 8.3.9 Nominating - a.
+- a.
+Conduct periodic review of the Medical Staff bylaws, Rules and Regulations, and Policies; and - b.
+Submit written recommendations to the MEC and to the Board for amendments to the Medical Staff bylaws, Rules and Regulations, and Policies.

+8.3.9 Nominating

+- a.
 Identify nominees for election to the officer positions and to other elected positions in the Medical Staff organizational structure; and - b.
-In identifying nominees, consult with members of the staff, the MEC, and administration concerning the qualifications and acceptability of prospective nominees. - 8.3.10 Infection Prevention and Control Oversight - a.
-The Medical Staff oversees the development and coordination of the hospital-wide program for surveillance, prevention, implementation, and control of infection; - b.
-Develop and approve policies describing the type and scope of surveillance activities including: - i.
-Review of cumulative microbiology recurrence and sensitivity reports; - ii.
-Review of prevalence and incidence studies, as appropriate; and - iii.
-Collection of additional data as needed. - c.
+In identifying nominees, consult with members of the staff, the MEC, and administration concerning the qualifications and acceptability of prospective nominees.

+8.3.10 Infection Prevention and Control Oversight

+- a.
+The Medical Staff oversees the development and coordination of the Hospital-wide program for surveillance, prevention, implementation, and control of infection; - b.
+Develop and approve policies describing the type and scope of surveillance activities including:

+i.Review of cumulative microbiology recurrence and sensitivity reports;

+ii.Review of prevalence and incidence studies, as appropriate; and iii.Collection of additional data as needed.

+- c.
 Approve infection prevention and control actions based on evaluation of surveillance reports and other information; - d.
 Evaluate, develop, and revise a surveillance plan for all sampling of personnel and environments annually; - e.
 Develop procedures and systems for identifying, reporting, and analyzing the incidence and causes of infections; - f.
 Institute any surveillance, prevention, and control measures or studies when there is reason to believe any patient or personnel may be at risk; - g.
 Report healthcare acquired infection findings to the attending physician and appropriate clinical or administrative leader; and - h.
-Review all policies and procedures on infection prevention, surveillance, and control at least biennially. - 8.3.11 Pharmacy and Therapeutics Functions - a.
-Maintain a formulary of drugs approved for use by the hospital; - b.
+Review all policies and procedures on infection prevention, surveillance, and control at least biennially.

+8.3.11 Pharmacy and Therapeutics Functions

+- a.
+Maintain a formulary of drugs approved for use by the Hospital; - b.
 Create treatment guidelines and protocols in cooperation with medical and nursing staff including review of clinical and prophylactic use of antibiotics; - c.
 Monitor and evaluate the efforts to minimize drug misadventures (adverse drug reactions, medication errors, drug/drug interactions, drug/food interactions, pharmacist interventions); - d.
 Perform drug usage evaluation studies on selected topics; - e.
-Perform medication usage evaluation studies as required by regulatory authorities;
+Perform medication usage evaluation studies as required by accreditation agencies; - f.
+Perform practitioner analysis related to medication use;